 Begun in 1982, Close Encounters supports Baltimore City Public Schools’ Visual Art curriculum for fourth graders.

-Close Encounters is supported in part by Maryland State Department of Education, Wilmington Trust, The Goldsmith Family Foundation, and The Howard C. and Marguerite E. Muller Charitable Foundation.
+Close Encounters is supported in part by the Institute of Museum and Library Services, the Maryland State Department of Education, Wilmington Trust, The Goldsmith Family Foundation, and The Howard C. and Marguerite E. Muller Charitable Foundation.

 Schedule Your Sessions